-- Solution Use the buttons on the GUI pages to navigate, not your browser's Back, Forward or Refresh buttons.
-The GUI's navigation buttons perform aspects of the configuration. - If you have enabled the firewall, check that your firewall access rules are valid. - If you are using a toolbar or plug-in on your browser to block pop-ups, disable it while using the GUI.
+- Use the buttons on the GUI pages to navigate, not your browser's Back, Forward or Refresh buttons.
+The GUI's navigation buttons perform aspects of the configuration. - If you are using a toolbar or plug-in on your browser to block pop-ups, disable it while using the GUI.
 The GUI displays detailed configuration options and information in pop-up windows.